Lotka-Volterra’s Predator–Prey Model

 Overview

-This document focuses on demonstrating the Lotka-Volterra’s model, originally developed by Alfred J. Lotka (1925) and Vito Volterra (1926), to describe the dynamics of biological systems where two species interact: one as a predator and the other as prey.
+This document focuses on illustrating the Lotka-Volterra’s model, originally developed by Alfred J. Lotka (1925) and Vito Volterra (1926), to describe the dynamics of biological systems where two species interact: one as a predator and the other as prey.

 The dynamics of the model are represented by the following set of first-order, nonlinear differential equations: